Trump unblocks more Twitter critics after free speech ruling

 Neither White House nor Twitter immediately responded to requests for comment.

-In her ruling, Buchwald suggested that Trump could still "mute" Twitter users, so he wouldn't see their tweets and they could still reply to his without violating their free speech rights.
+In her ruling, Buchwald suggested that Trump could still "mute" Twitter users without violating their free speech rights.
+Muting an account means Trump wouldn't see its tweets.

 First published at 6:47 a.m.
 PT.